Buckethead discography: Pike Series

 The Pike Series are mini-albums that Buckethead began releasing rapidly in 2011, usually around 30 minutes in length.
 Each has a sequential number like a comic book.
 Live Pikes are listed separately under Live albums.
 Several Pike albums are unreleased (286, 289, 290, 295, 513, 525); preview tracks from Pikes 286 Nautical Twilight, 289, and 290 are available online.
 All Pikes are released using the "Bucketheadland" label.
-Buckethead has released 380 studio Pikes.
+Buckethead has released 810 pike albums.